organix/uFork/docs/tcp_dev.md

 ### Read request

-When sent a request with input `#?`, it produces the next blob received over the connection.
+When sent a request with input `#?`, it produces the next blob received over the connection, or `#nil` if the connection was closed by the other party.

-**WARNING:** It is an error to request a read whilst one is in progress.
+Fails if the connection failed or the previous read request has not yet completed.

-## Write request
+### Write request

-When sent a request with an input blob, it writes that blob to the output stream and produces `#?`.
+When sent a request with an input blob, it writes that blob to the connection and produces `#?`.
+Fails if the connection failed.

-**WARNING:** It is an error to request a write whilst one is in progress.
+Fails if the connection failed or the previous write request has not yet completed.

-## Close request
+### Close request

-When sent a request with input `#nil` (indicating end-of-stream) the connection is closed gracefully and `#?` is produced.
-Sending a close request to a closed stream is not an error.
+When sent a request with input `#nil` (indicating end-of-stream) the connection is closed (if it is open) and `#?` is produced.
+Infallible.